dalwar23/jetburn-x/docs/source/index.rst

 .. warning::

-   This is not a flight ticket booking system
+   This program is not an airline ticket booking system and has no partnership with any airlines or ticketing agents

 Overview
 ========